Cross-Country Routes icon.

 • Treat 32,000 tons of sewage.

 Hanam Union Tower rises 105 meters over the park and plant.
-On frigid days, you’ll find white clouds puff from its top (aerial view).
+On frigid days, white clouds puff from its top (aerial view).
 That’s the exhaust vent from the garbage incinerator below.

 Open from 9 AM to 9 PM (closed on Mondays and holidays), the tower features a multi-level, 360° observatory.